johannesulf/dsigma/docs/start/background.rst

 Lens Selection Bias
 ~~~~~~~~~~~~~~~~~~~

 Often, our lens sample is not complete.
 For example, we might only have redshifts for a subset of all lens galaxies.
 Since redshifts are required to estimate :math:`\Delta\Sigma`, lens galaxies without redshifts must be excluded from the analysis.
 However, depending on the properties of the lens incompleteness, the intrinsic :math:`\Delta\Sigma` is often correlated with whether a lens galaxy makes it into our sample.
-Thus, the naive :math:`\Delta\Sigma` estimate using the incomplete lens sample could be biased concerning the :math:`\Delta\Sigma` of the complete sample.
+Thus, the naive :math:`\Delta\Sigma` estimate using the incomplete lens sample could be biased relative to the :math:`\Delta\Sigma` of the complete sample.
 Assigning suitable systematic weights :math:`w_{\mathrm{sys}, l}` to the lens galaxies can counteract this effect.
 In this case, we replace the above estimator with

 .. math::